The Ark (Doctor Who): Plot

-Dodo's cold spreads among the Monoid and human populations, who have little natural immunity.
-When the Commander of the Ark collapses with the malady Zentos, the Deputy Commander, assumes that the travellers have deliberately infected the ship and places the whole ship on alert.
-After a trial, during which Steven collapses with the fever, Zentos orders the execution of the Doctor, Steven and Dodo, but the ailing Commander intervenes to protect them and permits them access to medical equipment to devise a cure.
-The Doctor is able to recreate the cold vaccine from the membranes of animals on the craft, and this is administered to the crew.
-The Commander, Steven and the others who have been infected are soon on the road to recovery.
-Their work done, the trio observe the end of Earth on the long-range scanner before the Doctor leads them back to the TARDIS.
+Dodo shows symptoms of the cold, and as the disease spreads though the ship, it becomes apparent that the humans and Monoids have no natural immunity, with fatal results for the ship's population.
+The Ark's Commander succumbs to the cold and collapses, and the Deputy Commander Zentos assumes control.
+The TARDIS crew are accused of deliberately infecting the ship's inhabitants, and after a trial, Zentos orders their execution.
+The ailing Commander intervenes, and allows the Doctor access to medical equipment to devise a cure.
+The Doctor recreates a cold vaccine from the membranes of animals on the craft, and administers it to Steven, the Commander, and the others who have been infected, who all recover.
+Their work done, the trio observe the destruction of Earth on the long-range scanner before the Doctor leads them back to the TARDIS.